aurelilia/gelixrs/docs/src/welcome.md

 development.
 They *should* work as described, but are not yet production-ready and breakage is to be expected.
 The gelix syntax and general language features are still being worked on and can change at any time.

+### Current status

+Gelix was mainly intended as a way for me to learn more about programming language development, and it has fulfilled that purpose.
+Because of this, it is no longer being actively worked on and *should not be used for any production use*.